 You've dined at Vietnamese restaurants many times and you've always noticed the small bowl of sauce that accompanied your fried spring rolls and noodle salad known as bún bò xào.
 You've been mystified by its complex flavors and you've wondered what's in it that makes it so good.
 Wonder no more.

 To really understand the sauce, it helps to learn a few terms.
-Nước mắm is fermented fish sauce.
+Nước mắm is a fermented fish sauce.
 The ubiquitous fish sauce is known by different names throughout Southeast Asia.

 It is called nam pla in Thailand, nam pa in Laos, ngan bya yay in Myanmar and patis in the Philippines.
 It is used to season food during cooking and it is also a condiment served as a dipping sauce to accompany cooked dishes.